nick-kanakis/Algorithms/sorting/mergesort/MergeSort.md

 3. Call mergeSort for second half
 4. Merge the two halves sorted in step 2 and 3

+Merge Step (Given 2 sorted Arrays)

+>	Have we reached the end of any of the arrays?
+>	No:
+>		Compare current elements of both arrays
+>		Copy smaller element into sorted array
+>		Move pointer of element containing smaller element
+>	Yes:
+>		Copy all remaining elements of non-empty array

 ## Time Complexity

 **Worst Case**